 Road Improvements: Hipkins Road

-The City of Lakewood is doing road improvements on Hipkins Road.
-This work ties into improvements made earlier in 2023 to Angle Lane and Elwood Drive.
-Improvements include adding sidewalks, curbs and gutters and streetlights.
-A roundabout will go in at the North Way and Hipkins intersection.
+The City of Lakewood added pedestrian safety and road improvements to Hipkins Road.
+The work tied into improvements made in 2023 to Angle Lane and Elwood Drive.
+Improvements included adding sidewalks, curbs and gutters and streetlights.
+A roundabout was installed at the North Way and Hipkins intersection.
 A second roundabout at the Elwood/Dresden/87th intersection was installed during the summer of 2023.

 Project details